Transfer Students: Get Started Here

 - At the time of application, if you've earned more than 24 college credits after high school graduation you aren't required to submit a final high school transcript as part of the admissions application.
 However, once enrolled, you MUST submit a final transcript or GED certificate or your file isn't considered complete.
 Failure to submit a final transcript will prevent you from registering for courses in future semesters.

-- You may also be asked to submit a Mid-term Grade Report (125k .pdf) during application review
+- You may also be asked to submit a Course Progress Report (125k .pdf) during application review

 - Assess what coursework may transfer.

 Once you've applied, you should regularly check the status of your application.
 To do this, you'll need a User ID and password.
 About 5 days after we receive your application, we'll e-mail you a Binghamton University B-Number and User ID.
 Once you receive these, you'll need to activate your password, and then you can check your application status.

 5. Apply for Federal Student Aid (FAFSA)